 As more and more publications and their associated metadata are added to the knowledgebase, its value grows.
 The community's collective contributions create a richer knowledgebase available to the community as a whole than would have ever been available to any member through their own individual efforts.

 A publication knowledgebase is one component of a LCA community KMS.
-Another essential component for the LCA community is a repository for life cycle inventory data.
+Another key component for the LCA community is the facility to link publications with their LCI data.

 3.2.
 LCI Data Store